 - If you want to stay on the same side of the river as I did, do not drive there, it’s a huge wrap around.
 Instead, take the taxi boat across.

 - Don’t forget the taxi boat which takes 3 minutes ONLY goes across during the day until 5 PM and there is NO way to the other side after, except driving over an hour (yes, we had to do this).
-If it’s late at night you’re bound to get lost in the jungle like we did.
+If it’s late at night you’re bound to get lost in the jungle as we did.

 If you want to take a tour in and around Hampi these are the cheapest and best options I found with Viator, a brand I trust and have worked with in the past: